Rasoul Khatibi

-Rasoul Paki Khatibi (رسول خطیبی; born 22 September 1978) is an Iranian football coach and former player who manages Persian Gulf Pro League team Aluminium Arak.
-He is the younger brother of Hossein Khatibi, who is also a football manager.
+Rasoul Paki Khatibi (رسول خطیبی; born 22 September 1978) is an Iranian football coach and former player who is the president of the Persian Gulf Pro League team Paykan.
+He is the younger brother of Hossein Khatibi, who is also a football manager and former professional footballer.

 Club career

 Khatibi began his professional football career, playing for his hometown club, Tractor, following the footsteps of his brother, Hossein Khatibi.
 He was able to impress people, and after scoring many goals for his club, he was transferred to Pas Tehran.
 He continued to play well, giving himself a chance to join Hamburger SV in the Bundesliga along with fellow Iranian internationals Mehdi Mahdavikia and Vahid Hashemian.

 While playing in Hamburg, he only had a couple of appearances, and was not able to make good use of this opportunity.
 He soon returned to Iran, back to his old club, Pas Tehran.
 He then briefly played for Esteghlal in the Asian Champions League before signing for Sepahan.
 Sepahan was able to win the IPL championship in 2003 and Khatibi started showing his good form again.
 In the 2005–06 season, he was able to score ten goals, completing his impressive record in Sepahan with 32 goals in three seasons.
 His tally would have been higher if not for his poor chances to goals ratio.
 In June 2006, he signed a two-year contract with United Arab Emirates club Sharjah FC, after rejecting an offer from Spanish second division side CD Tenerife.
 In 2007, Khatibi signed a new contract with Emirates Club for $700,000 to join his Iranian teammate Reza Enayati.
 The contract had a clause which stated that if a European club offered Khatibi a contract, then the existing contract with Emirates Club would be canceled.
 He then joined Gostaresh Foulad as player-manager.
 He announced his retirement on 5 August 2013.